 “A Suspenseful bridge to the final volume to a historical fiction series.
 Calatayud-Stocks portrays her characters clearly, each with a unique voice and agenda.
 The novel raises stimulating questions regarding work life balance, and the entwinement of art and politics.
-The momentum accelerates with the emergence of more serious conflicts., leaving readers with a cliffhanger that should entice them to pick up the next volume.
+The momentum accelerates with the emergence of more serious conflicts., leaving readers with a cliffhanger.
 And for culture enthusiasts, the author once again offers musical selections corresponding to each chapter.
 Kirkus Reviews

 A Song in My Heart, the first book in a trilogy, is a historical novel set in early 1900 in the United States, Mexico, England, France, and Italy.
 Alejandra Stanford is born into a privileged bi-cultural family in Minneapolis.
 Growing up, she and her artistic family intimately experience the intermingling of American, Hispanic, and European cultural influences, as well as formidable national events that challenge their lives; yet, Alejandra finds music is the perfect expression of her own artistic inclinations, emotions, and ambitions.